fortzsu/theater_reticket/README.md

 ## Room for Improvement

 Room for improvement:
-- Testing structure nedds to be revied
+- Testing structure need to be revised
 - Break down large classes into smaller ones
 - Outsource code duplications into separated classes/methods